-Anderson Honored for Research Proving Marketers Matter in Study with Ugandan Entrepreneurs
+Anderson Honored for Research Proving Marketers Matter in Study With Ugandan Entrepreneurs

 For work that isolates a marketer’s significance in helping entrepreneurs, Stephen J. Anderson, assistant professor of marketing at Texas at McCombs, received the 2021 Paul Root Award.